 The Academic Support Office works closely with faculty to provide reasonable accommodations for students who have documented disabilities.
-Our goal is to provide equal access to all academic programs and services in accordance with with the Americans with Disabilities Act, the supplemental ADA Amendments Act (ADAAA), and Section 504 of the Rehabilitation Act of 1973.
-Reasonable accommodations may include, but are not limited to, individualized test-taking, extended test time, note-taking, audio text books, and various physical accommodations.
+Our goal is to provide equal access to all academic programs and services in accordance with the Americans with Disabilities Act, the supplemental ADA Amendments Act (ADAAA), and Section 504 of the Rehabilitation Act of 1973.
+Reasonable accommodations may include, but are not limited to, individualized test-taking, extended test time, note-taking, audio textbooks, and various physical accommodations.
 The key principle is “accommodation,” meaning academic standards or course content cannot be altered.
 Students must make their abilities and limitations known and must meet instructors' expectations regarding class participation, attendance, and performance.

 Students must request disability accommodations in a timely manner, preferably before the start of the semester.
 Accommodations can go into effect only after your eligibility has been verified and your accommodation plan has been established.
 Accommodation plans must be renewed every semester for each class the student chooses to renew in.
 It is up to the student to contact our office to renew their accommodation plans.

 General steps in establishing accommodations: